xiv3r/uz801-openwrt/readme.md

 - Firmware is dumped on first boot from modem/persist partition:
   - Uses the binaries/firmware from the own device.
     - __This might imply that a port for other devices would be easier... but I have not tested it as I only have this device.___
+- Leaves the `luci-app-tailscale` package in `/root` ready to be installed with: `apk install --allow-untrusted luci-app-tailscale*.apk`

 ### How to build OpenWrt
 Docker is required!